don/phonegap-nfc-reader/README.md

     $ ant qnx load-device

+To run the app with the Web Inspector enabled

+    $ ant qnx debug-device

 This code was test on a BlackBerry 10 Dev Alpha B (GSM) with 10.0.9.1675 Bundle 395620.

 ## PhoneGap NFC